-32 The argument proceeds in three parts.
-Part I lays out a theory for the evolution of one 33 particular component in the suite of cognitive adaptations that make up the human capacity for 34 cultural learning.
-The core idea is that, with the evolution of substantial communicative 35 capacities in the human lineage, cultural learners are potentially exploitable by manipulators 36 who can convey one mental representation but actually believe something else, or at least 37 misrepresent their depth of commitment to a particular belief.
-To address this adaptive 38 challenge, I propose that learners have evolved to attend to credibility enhancing displays 39 (CREDs) alongside the verbal expressions of their models (i.e., those individuals from whom 40 people learn).
-These displays provide the learner with reliable measures of the model's actual 41 degree of commitment to (or belief in) the representations that he has inexpensively expressed 42 symbolically (e.g., verbally).
-Learners should use such displays in determining how much to 43 commit to a particular culturally-acquired mental representation such as an ideology, value, 44 belief, or preference.
+The argument proceeds in three parts.
+Part I lays out a theory for the evolution of one particular component in the suite of cognitive adaptations that make up the human capacity for cultural learning.
+The core idea is that, with the evolution of substantial communicative capacities in the human lineage, cultural learners are potentially exploitable by manipulators who can convey one mental representation but actually believe something else, or at least misrepresent their depth of commitment to a particular belief.
+To address this adaptive challenge, I propose that learners have evolved to attend to credibility enhancing displays (CREDs) alongside the verbal expressions of their models (i.e., those individuals from whom people learn).
+These displays provide the learner with reliable measures of the model's actual degree of commitment to (or belief in) the representations that he has inexpensively expressed symbolically (e.g., verbally).
+Learners should use such displays in determining how much to commit to a particular culturally acquired mental representation such as an ideology, value, belief or preference.
 After laying this out, I summarize supporting findings from psychology.
-45 Building on this, Part II explores whether such a learning bias could create interlocking 46 sets of beliefs and costly practices that are self-stabilizing.
-That is, can this adaptive learning bias lead to the emergence of stable combinations of beliefs and costly practices (displays) in a social group that could not otherwise persist (remain stable).
-My formal model reveals the wideranging conditions under which costly practices (acting as CREDs) and associated beliefs are self-stabilizing.
-Such stable cultural evolutionary states are interesting because they show how particular displays or acts, which appear costly to one who does not hold the relevant corresponding belief, can be sustained by cultural evolution.